bytecodealliance/regalloc2/doc/DESIGN.md

 generate a "half-move".
 The key idea is that we generate a record for each "side" of the move, and these records are keyed in a way that after a sort, the "from" and "to" ends will be consecutive.
-We can sort the list of halfmoves once (this is expensive, but not as expensive as many separate pointer-chasing lookups), then scan it again to actually generate the move instructions.
+We can sort the vector of halfmoves once (this is expensive, but not as expensive as many separate pointer-chasing lookups), then scan it again to actually generate the move instructions.